Overview

 - Level 5 Diploma in Leadership for Health and Social Care and Children and Young People’s Services

-Alternatively, you may opt for qualifications in management, lead practitioner roles or a specialist course relating to your place of work.
+Alternatively, learners may consider qualifications in management, lead practitioner roles, or specialist courses relevant to their workplace.

 In order to achieve this qualification, you must be at least 16 years old and working, volunteering or on practical placement as you will need to show competence in both knowledge and skills.